sahand1995/template_creator/README.md

 1. Call `POST /generate_template` with:
    - Event data from `Event` model
    - RSVP data from `RSVPPage`, `RSVPQuestion`, `RSVPMenuOption` models
-   - JWT token for authentication
+   - `generate_type`: Either "pdf" or "thumbnail" to specify which file type to generate

-2. Receive attachment IDs for:
+2. Receive attachment ID for:
-   - Generated PDF
+   - Generated PDF (if `generate_type` is "pdf")
-   - Generated thumbnail
+   - Generated thumbnail (if `generate_type` is "thumbnail")

-3. Use attachment IDs to create `Archive` records
+3. Use attachment ID to create `Archive` records

+**Note**: The microservice handles authentication automatically using credentials from environment variables.
+No JWT token needs to be passed in the request.

 ## Error Handling